gimi65536/no-feeding-baby/README.md

 # No Feeding Baby
-This is a work-in-progress fabric mod to prevent from feeding baby animals.
+This is a fabric mod to prevent from feeding baby animals.